Battle of Sentinum: Background

-The battle
+Battle

 The two armies arrived at the plain of Sentinum, but waited for two days to do battle.
 Finally, unable to control the eagerness of their troops, the Romans attacked.
 The Senones stood on the right and the Samnites on the left.
 On the Roman side Quintus Fabius commanded the right and Publius Decius the left.

 Quintus Fabius fought defensively to make the battle a test of endurance and wait for the enemy to flag.
 Publius Decius fought more aggressively and ordered a cavalry charge, which drove back the Senone cavalry twice.
 During the second charge they reached the enemy infantry, but were counter-charged by the Senone chariots and were routed.
 The line of Decius’ infantry was broken by the chariots and the Senone foot.

 Publius Decius decided to perform the devotio, offering prayers to the gods and launching himself into the enemy lines, effectively sacrificing himself when his troops were in dire straits, just as his father had done at the Battle of Vesuvius in 340 BC.
 This act galvanised the Roman left who were joined by two reserve contingents which Quintus Fabius had called in to help.

 On the right, Quintus Fabius directed the cavalry to outflank the Samnite wing and attack it in the flank and ordered his infantry to push forward.
 He then called in the other reserves.
 The Samnites broke and fled past the Senone line.
 The Senones formed a testudo with their shields at the front and top.
 Quintus Fabius ordered 500 Campanian lancers to attack them in the rear, combined with attacks by the middle line of one of the legions and by other cavalry units.
 Meanwhile, Quintus Fabius and the rest of the army took the Samnite camp by storm and cut off the line of retreat of the Senones.
 The Senones were defeated, losing 20,000 men according to Livy, while the Romans lost 8,700 men.